lev-linux/st/README.md

 + Transparency/alpha, which is also adjustable from your `Xresources`.
 + Default font is system "mono" at 14pt, meaning the font will match your system font.
++ Dynamic cursor color, cursor color changes based on the text color it is on.

 ## Other st patches

 + Boxdraw
 + Ligatures
 + font2
++ Hide cursor
 + updated to latest version 0.8.4

 ## Installation for newbs